mmcloughlin/arrival/cranelift/isle/veri/README.md

-# VeriISLE
+# Arrival

-VeriISLE is an in-development research prototype verifier for the ISLE language.
-It builds upon the Crocus verifier, adding support for automatic rule chaining and authoritative ISA semantics.
+Arrival is a verifier for the ISLE language.
+It builds upon the existing ISLE specification language, adding support for automatic rule chaining and authoritative ISA semantics.

 ## Dependencies